OutWooods/memory-gatsby/project-plan.md

 Now do all the refactoring and testing - ESP TESTING

+## Questions

+1. How do you keep data persisting between pages? (context?)

 -- Alpha Trial

 [] Add a graphing library to show data on cards